 Ternopil’s buses are a quick, convenient and cheap way to travel around the town.
 The Ternopil bus network has seen many improvements in recent years with new buses, more frequent services and improved accessibility.
 If you’re not familiar with the routes, check any bus-stop information board.
 There is a flat fare throughout the bus network.

 You catch a bus by standing at a bus stop (this is usually a pole in the ground with a small sign at the top saying “bus stop” – often they have shelters next to them).
 On the front of a bus is a number – this tells you what journey the bus will take and where it will stop.
-You buy tickets with cash on all buses.
+You can pay for bus fares using: a smartphone and Apple Pay / Google Pay installed on it, a bank card with the Pay Pass contactless payment function, an electronic ticket “Social Card of Ternopil Resident” or an e-multi journey ticket.
 Keep hold of your ticket in case an inspector wishes to see it.
 As the bus approaches the stop, the on-board system announces the bus stop name.

 Because of our central Ternopil location many bus routes pass close to the University campus.
 Buses operate a regular service to the campus.
 They run approximately every ten minutes during the day.
 The earliest service is at approximately 6 am and the last bus is just before midnight.
 At weekends there is a reduced service.

 The best way to plan your journeys by public transport is by using Ternopil Transport found at: http://detransport.com.ua/

 Coach services operate from Ternopil coach station, which is a short taxi ride or 20 minutes’ walk from the campus.
 Most routes require you to buy tickets before you board.
 Coaches often stop on request only: so you’ll need to indicate your stop clearly to the driver when boarding or alighting.